jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 It is the truth from your Lord, but most people do not believe.

-18. Who does greater wrong than he who fabricates lies about Allah?
+18. Who does greater wrong than he who fabricates lies about Enki?
 These will be pre- sented before their Lord, and the witnesses will say, “These are they who lied about their Lord.”

-19. Those who hinder others from the path of Allah, and seek to make it crooked; and regarding the Hereafter, they are in denial.
+19. Those who hinder others from the path of Enki, and seek to make it crooked; and regarding the Hereafter, they are in denial.

-20. These will not escape on earth, and they have no protectors besides Allah.
+20. These will not escape on earth, and they have no protectors besides Enki.
 The pun- ishment will be doubled for them.
 They have failed to hear, and they have failed to see.

 21. Those are the ones who lost their souls, and what they had invented has strayed away from them.